Building Your Personal Brand Identity: the Essentials not to Miss

 Another great example of being true to yourself is Oliver Sykes, frontman of one of the most popular UK rock bands called Bring Me The Horizon.

+Oliver, a bold musician, experiments with various genres despite mixed fan reactions.
+His band’s new songs eventually gain millions of views and attract new fans overnight.
 On top of that, Oliver is an active advocate for animal and human rights.

-In addition to his songwriting and vocal contributions, Oliver also opened a vegan bar in his hometown, became one of PETA’s faces (People for the Ethical Treatment of Animals), and launched his clothing line supporting his personal brand statement of everyone being beautiful in their own way.
+In addition to his songwriting and vocal contributions, Oliver also opened a vegan bar in his hometown, became one of PETA's faces (People for the Ethical Treatment of Animals), and launched his clothing line, supporting his personal brand statement of everyone being beautiful in their own way.

-He says: “Ever since I’ve been a kid, I’ve been able to express myself however I wanted.
-Whether it be wearing my mother’s makeup or covering myself head-to-toe in tattoos, I’ve just always had that freedom to express myself however I want.”
+He says, “Ever since I've been a kid, I've been able to express myself however I wanted.
+Whether it be wearing my mother's makeup or covering myself head-to-toe in tattoos, I've just always had that freedom to express myself however I want.”

-image source: pinterest and instagram
+sources: pinterest and instagram

 Justin Trudeau

-This is how Mr. Trudeau hinted at the reconciliation of two important, but not quite understanding and accepting groups of the Canadian population.
+This is how Mr. Trudeau hinted at the reconciliation of two important but not quite understanding and accepting groups of the Canadian population.

-image sources: rebelfashion and vogue
+sources: rebelfashion and vogue

 Ostap